PeterCamilleri/CX16/docs/virtual_machines.md

 compromises.
 It certainly cannot be ideal for all use cases.
 Hopefully however, the snippets will be of use or at least be an inspiration for even better efforts.

+The examination of virtual machine concepts will deal with the following
+topics:

+* Fetching VM instructions, the VM instruction pointer, and branching.
+* Decoding VM instructions and data addressing modes.
+* Implementing VM stacks when the native processor stack sucks.